kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

   ResourceClaim (directly or through a template) and ensure that the resource is allocated before the Pod gets scheduled, similar to https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/volume/scheduling/scheduler_binder.go
-- Kubelet must be extended to retrieve information from ResourceClaims and to call a resource kubelet plugin.
+- Kubelet must be extended to manage ResourceClaims and to call a resource kubelet plugin.
 That plugin returns CDI device ID(s) which then must be passed to the container runtime.